Asthma

 • Cough

-Bronchial asthma
+Bronchial Asthma

-In bronchial asthma, the narrowed airways irritate the bronchi after a while.
-This makes the bronchi sensitive.
-This is why, after a while, the bronchi begin to overreact to external triggers.
+In bronchial asthma, constricted airways eventually irritate the bronchi, making them sensitive.
+As a result, the bronchi begin to react excessively to external triggers.

-Symptoms of bronchial asthma
+Symptoms of Bronchial Asthma

-Symptoms of bronchial asthma can be listed as follows:
+Symptoms of bronchial asthma can include:

-• Attacks can come suddenly
+• Attacks can occur suddenly

-Seasonal asthma
+Seasonal Asthma

-Symptoms of seasonal asthma
+Symptoms of Seasonal Asthma

-• Tightness or pain in the chest
+• Chest tightness or pain

 • Wheezing